LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/entities.md

 3. In the upper-right corner, click **Add Entity**.
 4. Specify the following:
     * **Entity Name**: Enter the name of the entity using alphanumeric characters (no special characters).
 Consider using all capital letters and underscores (instead of spaces) as a convention; this makes the entities readily visible when they are used in intents and knowledge bases.
+    * **Description**: Enter a short phrase describing the entity.
+While this field is optional, it's often useful.
+Many entity names can be technical.
+A description adds clarity and is particularly helpful to a person not familiar with the domain.
     * **Entity Type**: Select "Value Set."
     * **Entity Values**: Enter each entity value.
 5. Click **Save**.